NextronSystems/nextron-helper-scripts/README.md

 Public tools, scripts or code snippets that can help when working with our products

-## ASGARD
+## Management Center

-### Bulk License Generator for ASGARD v2
+### Bulk License Generator for Management Center v2

-Written for: ASGARD v2
+Written for: Management Center v2
 Language: Windows Batch

-A Windows Batch files that allows you to generate and retrieve licenses for a list of hosts from a remote ASGARD v2 system.
+A Windows Batch files that allows you to generate and retrieve licenses for a list of hosts from a remote Management Center v2 system.

-## ASGARD Analysis Cockpit
+## Analysis Cockpit

 ### THOR Timestamp Converter